Advertiser Disclosure

 • Monthly fee

-National Processing (not to be confused with the terrible and now-defunct National Processing Company/NPC) exemplifies the qualities we like to see in a restaurant payment processor.
-And with its low processing rates for foodservice industry, National Processing is an excellent choice for restaurateurs — particularly those seeking to use Clover’s POS hardware and software.
+National Processing exemplifies the qualities we like to see in a restaurant payment processor.
+With its low flat-rate processing, National Processing is an excellent choice for restaurateurs -- particularly those seeking to use Clover's POS hardware and software.

 What’s more, the company’s reputation is such that its customer reviews are overwhelmingly positive, which is not the norm in the payment processing industry.
 It’s an excellent indicator of how the company operates.